winstonjs/winston/README.md

 }
 ```

-If you do not explicitly define the levels that `winston` should use the
+If you do not explicitly define the levels that `winston` should use, the
 `npm` levels above will be used.

 ### Using Logging Levels